Historic Bartram's Garden

 Groups can participate in one or more of many unique tours.
 A Guided Tour can include the Bartram House alone or the House and Garden (30 and 90 minutes respectively).
 A 2-hour Tea Tour includes an old fashioned afternoon tea, with biscuits, scones and home-made preserves.
 The Guns and Gardens Tour combines nearby Fort Mifflin (see elsewhere in this guide).
 A variety of other tour packages assures that virtually any adult group will find something to enjoy here.
 Required group sizes begin at 10 for the simpler tours to 20 for Guns and Gardens to as high as 50 for a boat tour of the Schuylkill River Heritage Corridor.
 Adult Groups can also participate in various Workshops, covering topics such as Apiculture, Ornithology, and others.

-Most programs last about 2 hours and can accommodate up to 30 students.
+Most programs last about 2 hours and can accommodate a minimum of 15 to a maximum of 90 students.
+One adult chaperone per 10 students is required.

 Lunch: Picnic area available for groups only by reservation.